espoirMur/my-blog-gastby/source/_posts/2023-03-09-struggles-with-docker.md

 permalink: struggles-with-docker
 date: 2023-03-07 10:03:59
 comments: true
-description: "How I fixed  Error: ErrImagePull rpc error: code = Unknown desc = context deadline exceeded code with Kubernetes and minikube and 503 error with kubernetes on seldon core"
+description: "How I fixed  Error: ErrImagePull rpc error: code = Unknown desc = context deadline exceeded code with Kubernetes and kubelet Readiness probe failed: HTTP probe failed with statuscode: 503  on Kubernetes and Seldon-core."
 keywords: "Kubernetes, Docker, MLops"
 categories:
 published: true
 tags: docker, kubernetes, devops
 ---

+{% include image.html name="container-repair.png" caption=" Mechanic fixing container image by : " %}

 Learning Kubernetes has been on my bucket list for years.
 I always said that when I had the time, I would learn it because it is one of those tools missing from my developer toolbox.